kevinferg/netfabb-tools/README.md

 ## Description of files
 - [ensight.py](ensight.py) - Read .geo and .ens files in EnSight Fortran Binary format
 - [extract-netfabb-data-binary.py](extract-netfabb-data-binary.py) - Input a directory with Netfabb (binary) results.
-Outputs .npz files with vertex coordinates, edge connectivities, and nodal displacements at the final time step.
-The script could potentially be modified to export information other than nodal displacements.
+Outputs .npz files with vertex coordinates, edge connectivities, and all nodal quantities at the final time step.
 - [extract-netfabb-data-ascii.py](extract-netfabb-data-ascii.py) - Same as above, but for ASCII result files.

 ## Provided examples